borjadotai/finimize-test/README.md

 - Get the UI to store users input within state
 - Communicate with the api sending the inputed values
-- Get the api to receive such data, handle it and return the expect values
+- Get the api to receive such data, handle it and return the expected values
   - Took care of CORS
   - Error handling, data validation and formatting
   - Actual savings calculations